How to Start an E-Commerce Business: Your Complete Guide

 Consider taxes and accounting.

-A ‘C’ corporation offers more tax benefits than any other type of entity except for nonprofits and S corporations.
-However, it also requires more maintenance to file corporate taxes every year.
-S corps have fewer restrictions on who can be an owner.
-However, they require that all shareholders receive compensation from their companies via salary or dividends—you cannot take profits out as capital gains distributions as you can with a C corp or LLC taxed as a partnership or sole proprietorship.
-These entities do not pay federal income tax on earnings distributed to shareholders who do not work for them directly (however, they still owe self-employment taxes).
+S corporations have fewer restrictions on who can be an owner.
+However, they need all shareholders to receive compensation from their companies via salary or dividends—you cannot take profits out as capital gains distributions as you can with a C corp or LLC taxed as a partnership or sole proprietorship.

 Choose your E-commerce Platform

-Open Your Store
+How to Start an E-Commerce Business: Open Your Store

-Now that you’ve created your e-commerce business plan, it’s time to open your online store, to drive those sales.
+Now that you’ve created your e-commerce business plan, it’s time to open your online store to drive those sales.

 Set goals for your store.
 What are your end goals?
 How much money do you want to make?
 When will this happen?
 Defining these things up front is incredibly helpful in keeping focused on what matters most: growing your business.